covidcaremap/covid19-healthsystemcapacity/README.md

 ![](./figs/HGHI_hrr_demand.png)
 [Interactive visualization link](https://www.nytimes.com/interactive/2020/03/17/upshot/hospital-bed-shortages-coronavirus.html)

 In the study by [Li, et al](https://dash.harvard.edu/handle/1/42599304) described earlier, they also estimate the number of critically ill patients at Wuhan-like peak demand in the USA population of different cities by accounting for local differences in demographics (how many are 65+ in age or how many have hypertension).
 The paper cites the US national average for ICU beds as 2.80 per 10,000 adults (15+) and the % of empty beds being 31.8% for a business-as-usual available ICU bed capacity of 0.9 beds per 10,0000 adults.
-With these high-level numbers in mind, our health system capacity - specifically ICU care, even if we freed up 100% of ICU beds for COVID19 patients - would be stretched close to or past its max in every city studied:
+With these high-level numbers in mind, our health system capacity - specifically ICU care, even if we freed up 100% of ICU beds for COVID19 patients - would be pushed close to or past its max capacity in every city studied:

 ![paper fig3](./figs/icu_demand_paper_fig3.png)

 What is the current care capacity (particularly ICU care) in each facility, city, county or region?
-By how much can capacity realistically increase in a facility, health system, or region?
-When and how quickly should this happen in different areas?
+By how much can capacity feasibly ramp up in a facility, health system, or region?
+When and how quickly can this happen in different areas?
 Is it enough to meet forecasted patient demand?
 If not, from where and how we do make new capacity available?

 From a [2015 study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4636910/) to model the "capacity of the healthcare system to use additional mechanical ventilators during a large-scale public health emergency (PHE)" by representatives of multiple federal health agencies (FDA, HHS, CDC), they identified 4 key components needed for effective mechanical ventilation (MV), a key part of delivering effective ICU care in particular for COVID19 patients:

 ![](./figs/ventcapacityscenarios_fig1.jpg)

-We can start answering these current and potential health system capacity questions by collecting reported total inpatient and ICU bed availability (and typical bed occupancy rates) and estimating them for facilities where the data is not available.
+We can start answering these care capacity questions by collecting reported total inpatient and ICU bed availability (and typical bed occupancy rates) and estimating them for facilities where the data is not available.
 This gives us a better understanding of currently available space ("Critical Care Beds" in the above figure).
-Then, using ratios, percentages, and absolute estimates for staffing and supplies based on the number of ICU beds needed for different scenarios in [critical care surge capacity planning](https://journal.chestnet.org/article/S0012-3692(15)51987-9/fulltext#cesec30), we can model the potential increase in critical care capacity for a given facility or area at different surge care levels ([Conventional, Contingency, Crisis](https://marlin-prod.literatumonline.com/cms/attachment/2119285238/2091674456/gr1_lrg.jpg)).
-This table from the same vent capacity study shows how many ICU patients could potentially be treated at different staffing ratios and % of (and types of converted-to-ICU) beds at different levels of surge care on a national level:
+Using ratios, percentages, and absolute estimates for staffing and supplies based on the number of ICU beds needed for different scenarios in [critical care surge capacity planning](https://journal.chestnet.org/article/S0012-3692(15)51987-9/fulltext#cesec30), we can model the potential increase in critical care capacity for a given facility or area at different surge care levels ([Conventional, Contingency, Crisis](https://marlin-prod.literatumonline.com/cms/attachment/2119285238/2091674456/gr1_lrg.jpg)).
+This table from the same vent capacity study shows how many ICU patients can potentially be treated at different levels of surge care (increasing additional providers, higher staffing ratios and more converted-to-ICU beds) on a national level:

 ![](./figs/ventcapacityscenarios_table1.png)

-We can make similar estimations for potential ICU bed capacity at the facility, city, county, state levels under the same surge care scenarios.
-Then we can assess what staffing, vents, supplies, and other constraining resources to be deployed to bring a health system or region to that capacity level.
+We can make similar estimations for potential ICU bed capacity at the facility, city, county, state levels under these surge care levels.
+Then we can assess what staffing, vents, supplies, and other constraining resources need to be deployed to bring a health system or region to that capacity level.
 We can inform decisionmaking about resource allocations compared to other locations of need based on forecasted COVID19 case loads and relative capacity gaps.

-Once we do this as a baseline, how do we dynamically track change and progress in ramping up capacity over time and place towards reaching the levels needed to meet patient demand?
+Once we do this as a baseline, how do we dynamically track change and progress in ramping up capacity over time and place towards reaching levels needed to care for all patients in need?
 How do we proactively detect and deploy additional resources to where new capacity gaps emerge due to staffing loss or shortages of equipment and supplies?

 Finding out, anticipating, and addressing this healthcare systems capacity gap is what this project is about.
 We need to: